drewlinsley/dc_webapp/README.md

 #2.
 Initialize images into the database
 	python prepare_ims.py

 #3.
-Run a cron job to keep CNN accuracies updated for the "What's the point" page
+(THIS IS CURRENTLY RUN FROM URLMAP WITH NODE-SCHEDULER.
+DISREGARD.)Run a cron job to keep CNN accuracies updated for the "What's the point" page
 	chmod +x run_cnn_script.sh
 	crontab -e
 	0 0 * * * /path/to/run_cnn_script.sh #Runs the script daily